melezhik/sparrowdo-chef-manager/README.md

 # Usage

 NOTE!
-An assumption is chef server runs at the host where you run sparrow client, as under the hood this module uses `chef-server-ctl` command.
+An assumption is made that _chef server_ runs at the same host where sparrow client runs, as under the hood this module uses `chef-server-ctl` command.